MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 00aa00aa-bb11-cc22-dd33-44ee44ee44ee
 ```

-Once you have the deleted user's ID,  use the [Restore-EntraDeletedDirectoryObject][restore-entradeleteddirectoryobject] cmdlet to restore the user.
+Once you have the deleted user's ID,  use the [Restore-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/restore-entradeleteddirectoryobject) cmdlet to restore the user.

 ```powershell
 Connect-Entra -Scopes 'User.ReadWrite.All'